-Though the underlying principle behind brinkmanship existed in various forms throughout human history, it was given its current name following a 1956 interview with John Foster Dulles, who was then the U.S. Secretary of State.
+Though the underlying principle behind brinkmanship existed in various forms throughout human history, it was given its current name following a 1956 interview with John Foster Dulles, who was then the U.S. Secretary of State, under President Eisenhower.
 When discussing the philosophy behind his foreign policies during the ongoing Cold War, Dulles famously said:

 “The ability to get to the verge without getting into the war is the necessary art.
 If you cannot master it, you inevitably get into war.
 If you try to run away from it, if you are scared to go to the brink, you are lost.”

 However, this philosophy wasn’t perceived positively by everyone at the time.
 For example, one opponent criticized Dulles for it, stating that he was:

 “…boasting of his brinkmanship — the art of bringing us to the edge of the nuclear abyss.”

-Consequently, the brinkmanship strategy gained prominence during the Cold War, where it was associated with the pervasive risk of a global nuclear conflict.
+Consequently, the brinkmanship policy gained prominence during the Cold War, where it was associated with the pervasive risk of a global nuclear conflict.
 Essentially, this strategy involved setting demands and being unwilling to compromise about them, under the assumption that the other side will fold, rather than risk escalating the situation.